wcjohnson/lightscript.org/pages/docs/docs.md

 As a rule of thumb, anywhere you can use Flow syntax in JavaScript, you can use the same syntax in LightScript.

-Integration with the Flow typechecker has **not been built yet**, so while you can annotate your types, they will not yet be statically checked.
-This is blocking on [Flow accepting an AST as input](https://github.com/facebook/flow/issues/1515).
-As a stopgap, the `babel-preset-lightscript` may include [tcomb](https://github.com/gcanti/babel-plugin-tcomb), which provides runtime typechecks.

 Note that, unlike in JavaScript, the `:` cannot be followed by a newline.

+> Integration with the Flow typechecker has **not been built yet**,
+> so while you can annotate your types, they will not yet be statically checked.
+> This is blocking on [Flow accepting an AST as input](https://github.com/facebook/flow/issues/1515).

 ### `let` and `var`